yuriok/QGrain_Docs/source/tutorials/install.md

 >>>
 ```

-If there is no Python, just follow the guide in the offical [website](https://www.python.org/) of Python to install it.
+If there is no Python, just follow the guide in the official [website](https://www.python.org/) of Python to install it.

 ## Install QGrain